epfml/getting-started-lauzhack/README.md

 touch user.yaml # then copy the content from templates/user_template.yaml inside here and update
 ```

-2. Fill in `user.yaml` your username and userID in `user.yaml`.
+2. Fill in `user.yaml` with your username, userID in `user.yaml` and also update the working_dir with your username.
 You can find this information in your profile on people.epfl.ch (e.g. https://people.epfl.ch/alexander.hagele) under “Administrative data”. **Also important for logging**, get an API key from [Weights and Biases](https://wandb.ai/) and add it to the yaml.

 3. Create a pod with 1 GPU (you may need to install pyyaml with `pip install pyyaml` first).
 ```bash